pwin/owlready2/doc/namespace.rst

 Accessing entities defined in another namespace
 -----------------------------------------------

 These entities can be accessed in Owlready2 using a namespace.
-The .get_namepace(base_iri) method of an ontology returns a namespace for the given base IRI.
+The get_namepace(base_iri) global function returns a namespace for the given base IRI.

 The namespace can then be used with the dot notation, similarly to the ontology.